StakeSquid/graphprotocol-testnet-docker/README.md

 `GRAPH_NODE_DB_NAME` is the name of the database used by the Index/Query nodes.

-`ETHEREUM_RPC` should be your Ethereum Archive node endpoint.
-This will be used both for the index node ingestor, as well as the indexer agent/service.
+`MAINNET_RPC` should be your Mainnet Ethereum Archive node endpoint.
+This will be used by the index/query node ingestors.

-`RINKEBY_RPC` should be your Rinkeby RPC - can be a full node, can also be an infura account.
+`RINKEBY_RPC` should be your Rinkeby RPC - can be a fast/full node, can also be an infura account.

 `OPERATOR_SEED_PHRASE` should belong to the operator wallet mnemonic phrase.